-Table 17 List of parameters and options contained within the FULL text output file (FEPARAMS table)
+Table 3 List of parameters and options contained within the FULL text output file (FEPARAMS table)

 Protocol Step Parameters Type/Options Description FeatureExtractor_ComputerName text Computer name on which Feature Extraction was run FeatureExtractor_ScanFileGUID text GUID of the scan file FeatureExtractor_IsXDRExtraction integer 1 = True 0 = False Indicates whether or not the extraction was an XDR extraction.
 DyeNorm_NormFilename text Name of the dye normalization list file DyeNorm_NormNumProbes integer Number of probes in the dye normalization list Grid_lsGridFile boolean Indicates whether the grid is from a grid file.
 Scan_NumScanPass 1 or 2 For 5 micron scans, indicates whether the scan mode was a single (1) or double-pass scan mode on the Agilent Scanner.
 Place Grid GridPlacement_Version text Version of the grid placement algorithm Place Grid GridPlacement_ArrayFormat integer Choices for grid placement based on the format of the image.
-Choices include: Automatically Determine Single Density (11k, 22k) Double Density (44k) 95k 185 (5 and 10 uM) 65 micron (5 and 10 uM) 30 micron single pack 30 micron multi pack 244 (5 and 10 uM) 25k Third Party
+Choices include: Automatically Determine Single Density (11k, 22k) Double Density (44k) 95k 185 (5 and 10 uM) 65 micron (5 and 10 uM) 30 micron single pack 30 micron multi pack 244 (5 and 10 uM) 25k Third Party Place Grid GridPlacement_enableOriginXCal integer 1 = True 0 = False Indicates status of the Use the correlation method to obtain origin X of subgrids flag

-Table 17 List of parameters and options contained within the FULL text output file (FEPARAMS table)
+Table 3 List of parameters and options contained within the FULL text output file (FEPARAMS table)

-Protocol Step Parameters Type/Options Description Place Grid GridPlacement_enableOriginXCal integer 1 = True 0 = False Indicates status of the Use the correlation method to obtain origin X of subgrids flag Place Grid GridPlacement_enableUseCentralPack integer 1 = True 0 = False Indicates status of the Use central part of pack for slope and skew calculation flag Place Grid GridPlacement_placementMode integer Mode of grid placement 0 Allow the grid to distort Place the grid rigidly allowing only translation and rotation Optimize Grid Fit IterativeSpotFind_CornerAdjust integer 0 = False 1 = True Indicates whether or not the grid will be adjusted for better fit by looking at corner spots on the microarray Optimize Grid Fit IterativeSpotFind_AdjustThreshold float Grid will be adjusted if absolute average difference between grid and spot positions is greater than this fraction Optimize Grid Fit IterativeSpotFind_MaxIterations integer Maximum number of times spot finder algorithm is run to optimize the grid fit Optimize Grid Fit IterativeSpotFind_FoundSpot Threshold float Grid will be adjusted if this fraction or more of the features are considered found by the spot finder algorithm Optimize Grid Fit IterativeSpotFind_NumCornerFeatures integer Indicates the square area of features in each corner of the microarray to be used to calculate the average difference Find Spots SpotAnalysis_Version text Version of the spot analysis algorithm Find Spots SpotAnalysis_weakthresh float Minimum difference between the average intensities of feature and background after Kmeans Initialization Find Spots SpotAnalysis_MinimumNumPixels integer Minimum number of pixels required for the spot analysis
+Protocol Step Parameters Type/Options Description Place Grid GridPlacement_enableUseCentralPack integer 1 = True 0 = False Indicates status of the Use central part of pack for slope and skew calculation flag Place Grid GridPlacement_placementMode integer Mode of grid placement 0 Allow the grid to distort Place the grid rigidly allowing only translation and rotation Optimize Grid Fit IterativeSpotFind_CornerAdjust integer 0 = False 1 = True Indicates whether or not the grid will be adjusted for better fit by looking at corner spots on the microarray Optimize Grid Fit IterativeSpotFind_AdjustThreshold float Grid will be adjusted if absolute average difference between grid and spot positions is greater than this fraction Optimize Grid Fit IterativeSpotFind_MaxIterations integer Maximum number of times spot finder algorithm is run to optimize the grid fit Optimize Grid Fit IterativeSpotFind_FoundSpot Threshold float Grid will be adjusted if this fraction or more of the features are considered found by the spot finder algorithm Optimize Grid Fit IterativeSpotFind_NumCornerFeatures integer Indicates the square area of features in each corner of the microarray to be used to calculate the average difference Find Spots SpotAnalysis_Version text Version of the spot analysis algorithm Find Spots SpotAnalysis_weakthresh float Minimum difference between the average intensities of feature and background after Kmeans Initialization Find Spots SpotAnalysis_MinimumNumPixels integer Minimum number of pixels required for the spot analysis Find Spots SpotAnalysis_RegionOfInterest Multiplier float Multiplier that defines how big the Region of Interest (ROI) is in terms of nominal spot spacing Find Spots SpotAnalysis_convergence_factor float Convergence factor of KMeans algorithm

-Table 17 List of parameters and options contained within the FULL text output file (FEPARAMS table)
+Table 3 List of parameters and options contained within the FULL text output file (FEPARAMS table)